 Hello, dear reader!
-Here at my blog you will find glimpses of joy, Stockholm, my numerous museum visits, funny and serious stuff worth noticing - all in journalese and sometimes in Swedish.
+Here at my blog you will find glimpses of joy, creativity, travels, books, food experiences, short reports on museum visits, funny and serious stuff worth noticing.
 With this also comes a pinch of analyses and reflections.
 This is a dynamic blog, meaning I sometimes go back in the archive and update the posts.
 If you are following my blog from a phone, click on "View web version" at the bottom of the page - it facilitates the reading.
 Enjoy! /Jana :)

 Saturday, 20 January 2018